SolanaO/hmm-tagger_repo/README.md

-This is the first project in the Natural Language Processing Nanodegree with Udacity.

-## Description (Udacity)
+## Part of Speech Tagging

+Part of speech tagging is the process of determining the syntactic category of a word from the words in its surrounding context.
+It is often used to help disambiguate natural language phrases because it can be done quickly with high accuracy.
+Tagging can be used for many NLP tasks such as for information retrieval or for word sense disambiguation.

-In this notebook, you'll use the [Pomegranate](https://github.com/jmschrei/pomegranate) library to build a hidden Markov model for part of speech tagging with a [universal tagset](http://www.petrovi.de/data/universal.pdf).
-Hidden Markov models have been able to achieve >96% tag accuracy with larger tagsets on realistic text corpora.
-Hidden Markov models have also been used for speech recognition and speech generation, machine translation, gene recognition for bioinformatics, and human gesture recognition for computer vision, and more.
+The project is built on a template provided by Udacity.
+The approach uses the _Pomegranate library_ to build a _Hidden Markov Model (HMM)_ for part of speech tagging using an 'universal' tag set.
+Hidden Markov models have been able to achieve more than 96% tag accuracy with larger tag sets on realistic text corpora.
+These models have also been used for speech recognition and speech generation, machine translation, and human gesture recognition for computer vision, and more.

-The notebook already contains some code to get you started.
-You only need to add some new functionality in the areas indicated to complete the project; you will not need to modify the included code beyond what is requested.
-Sections that begin with *'IMPLEMENTATION'* in the header indicate that you must provide code in the block that follows.
-Instructions will be provided for each section, and the specifics of the implementation are marked in the code block with a `'TODO'` statement.
-Please be sure to read the instructions carefully!
+There are two taggers constructed in this project.
+First a Most Frequent Class tagger to use as a baseline is built.
+A good baseline for tagger performance is to simply choose the tag most frequently assigned to each word.
+This 'most frequent class' tagger inspects each observed word in the sequence and assigns it the label that was most often assigned to that word in the corpus.

+The HMM tagger has one hidden state for each possible tag, and is parameterized by two distributions: the emission probabilities giving the conditional probability of observing a given word from each hidden state, and the transition probabilities giving the conditional probability of moving between tags during the sequence.